periode/thesis/notes.md

 - expressing vs. explaining (Kurosawa)

+- 'There is no such thing as elegance or subtlety in the way I use software.'
+Belgrade-based sound artist Svetlana Maraš > there are other aesthetics: brutality, organicness, rococo, etc. elegance and subtly are only subsets

 - programming languages as actors in actor network theory?

 - programming languages define sets of aesthetic relationships, and as such are *resources for intellectual/thoughtful work/formulation*